Martybb01/libasm/README.md

 Each function is implemented in pure assembly, compiled into a static library called **`libasm.a`**.

+## Testing
+A `main.c` file is provided to test each function and compare results with the standard C library equivalents.

-## ⚙️ Build & Run
+## Build & Run

 ```bash
 make
 ```

-## 🧪 Testing
-A `main.c` file is provided to test each function and compare results with the standard C library equivalents.